 The Durham Hotel

-Beautiful floor-to-ceiling windows and soft lighting will allow relaxing views of the city from your room.
+Beautiful floor-to-ceiling windows and soft lighting will allow relaxing city views from your room.
 You’ll want plenty of time to sip your morning coffee or evening glass of wine.

-Locally roasted Counter Culture coffee is ground each morning and placed at your doorstep waiting for you when you wake up.
-Adorable coffee mugs from The Bulls of Durhamremind you that Durham really is a place of love and unBULLievable community.
+Locally roasted Counter Culture coffee is ground each morning and placed at your doorstep, waiting for you when you wake up.
+Adorable coffee mugs from The Bulls of Durham remind you that Durham is a place of love and unBULLievable community.